julbod/Calculate-englacial-layer-continuity-from-airborne-radar/README.md

 Details on ILCI methodology can be found in Karlsson et al. (2012, EPSL, doi: 10.1016/j.epsl.2012.04.034)

-The code was written by J. Bodart (BAS/UoE) on 18/10/2021
+The code was written by J. Bodart (BAS/UoE) on 18/10/2021.
+The output from this code was used to produce Figures 8-9 of the paper.
 To cite the code + data output, refer to the associated manuscript: Fremand and Bodart et al. (2022, ESSD, doi: xxxxxx)